JoebRogers/PICO-EC/README.md

 - The library offers a simple solution to creating custom objects with init, update and draw cycles that run off of the main application states without having to manually maintain and direct their lifecycles.

-- Objects can then be manipulated through custom defined behvaiours.
+- Objects can then be manipulated through custom defined behaviours.
 This allows for easy abstraction of generic behaviours and properties.

 - The library itself doesn't ship with any default behaviours, however a selection of some that I think